-- 8.1 Pursuant to Section 16-70 of the Property Tax Code, the Board of Review shall hear and determine the application of any person who is assessed on property claimed to be exempt from taxation.
-However, the decision of the board shall not be final, except as to homestead exemptions.
+8.1 Pursuant to Section 16-70 of the Property Tax Code, the Board of Review shall hear and determine the application of any person who is assessed on property claimed to be exempt from taxation.
+However, the decision of the Board shall not be final, except as to homestead exemptions.
 Upon filing of any application for a non-homestead exemption which would reduce the assessed valuation of any property by more than $100,000, the owner shall deliver, in person or by mail, a copy of the application to any municipality, school district, or community college district in which the property is situated.
-The board shall give the affected districts and the taxpayer an opportunity to be heard.
-In the case of all non-homestead exemption applications, the clerk of the Board of Review shall make out and forward to the Department of Revenue a full and complete statement of all the facts in the case.
+The Board shall give the affected districts and the taxpayer an opportunity to be heard.
+Intervening parties shall file an Entry of Appearance with the Board of Review.
+In the case of all non-homestead exemption applications, the Clerk of the Board of Review shall complete and forward to the Department of Revenue a full and complete statement of all the facts in the case.
 The Department will decide on the exemption application.
-Any decision is subject to review under ILCS Section 8-35 and 8-40 of the Property Tax Code.
+Non-Homestead Exemptions shall be filed prior to the date of adjournment.

 Pursuant to Department of Revenue guidelines, the Board of Review may deny an application for the Senior Citizen Assessment Freeze Homestead Exemption (SCAFHE) for the following reasons:

-- a) Property is not improved with a permanent structure as of January 1 of the year proceeding the application year, or as of January 1 of the application year
+- a) Property is not improved with a permanent structure as of January 1 of the year proceeding the application year, or as of January 1 of the application year.

-b) Applicant or deceased spouse was not 65 years of age during the application year.
+- b) Applicant or deceased spouse was not 65 years of age during the application year.

-c) Applicant already received the SCAFHE on another property.
+- c) Applicant already received the SCAFHE on another property.

-d) Applicant’s household income exceeded $55,000 or as otherwise established by statute, for the year previous to the application year.
+- d) Applicant’s household income exceeded $65,000 or as otherwise established by statute, for the year previous to the application year.

-e) Applicant failed to disclose all members of the household.
+- e) Applicant failed to disclose all members of the household.

-g) Applicant failed to provide all pertinent social security numbers.
+- g) Applicant failed to provide all pertinent social security numbers.

 h) Applicant previously received SCAFHE, subsequently moved to a nursing home, and someone now occupies the residence other than the applicant’s spouse.

-i) Applicant not liable for property taxes for the application year.
+- i) Applicant not liable for property taxes for the application year.

-j) Applicant was not owner of record or a holder of legal equitable property interest as of January 1 of either the application year or the year previous.
+- j) Applicant was not owner of record or a holder of legal equitable property interest as of January 1 of either the application year or the year previous.

-k) Property is not owner occupied and/or principal residence of applicant as of January 1 of either the application year or the year preceding.
+- k) Property is not owner occupied and/or principal residence of applicant as of January 1 of either the application year or the year preceding.

-l) Any other just cause in which the applicant failed to comply with Section 15-172 of the Property Tax Code. (denial code 99)
+- l) Any other just cause in which the applicant failed to comply with Section 15-172 of the Property Tax Code.
+(Denial code 99)

 Applicants will be notified in writing if the application is denied.

 9.1.
-Application forms are available from the Board of Review and must be completed and filed on the prescribed form no later than December 1 of the assessment year.
+Application forms are available from the Board of Review and must be completed and filed on the prescribed form no later than December 1st of the assessment year.

-Approved by a majority vote of the Board of Review this 8th day of July 1996.
+Approved by a majority vote of the Board of Review this 6th day of July 2022.

-Amended August 9, 1999; July 30, 2004; March 14, 2008; August 5, 2008,
+Amended August 9, 1999, July 30, 2004, March 14, 2008, August 5, 2008,